How do I enrol in a course?

 Textbooks and Course Materials

-How can I find out which texts to buy for an in-class course?
+How can I find out which textbooks to buy for my course?